SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-file-test.md

 ## Setting up for File I/O Testing
 You should keep your Eclipse projects organized.
 Folders keep random files from cluttering the top level of the project.
 When working with file I/O functionality, you need a place to store your test files.
+These test files are different than the `*.csv` files that we used for `CourseTest`.
+These test files are files that a user would provide as actual input to the program; they are not the contents of a parameterized test.
+Therefore, we'll store these test files in a different location.

 Create an Eclipse folder to store your test files by right clicking on the `WolfScheduler` project and selecting **New > Folder**.
 Name the folder `test-files`.